 Personal and Social Awareness

-Spiritual exploration isn’t necessarily about seeking your own selfish advancement or enlightenment; it is about asking the right questions that direct your behavior and increase your breadth of awareness about others and yourself.
+Spiritual exploration isn’t always about seeking enlightenment.
+It is about being socially aware so that you can help.
+It is about asking the right questions that open your conscience.
+It will direct your behavior and increase your breadth of awareness about others and yourself.

 Don’t ignore the awakening of conscience.
 Don’t walk past the homeless person on the street.
 Sure, they may have secondary gain issues.
 So, instead of just giving money.
 Buy them food.
 Or, if you can other necessities.
 Carry a plastic bag with you and pick up trash that other careless people drop.
 You’ll feel better by the end of the day and you’ll spread love and compassion in a world the needs it.